spatie/laravel-options/README.md

 Options::forEnum(Hobbit::class)->sort(fn(Hobbit $hobbit) => $hobbit->value);
 ```

-Additional data can be appended to the options like this:
+You can append additional data to the options like this:

 ```php
 Options::forEnum(Hobbit::class)->append(fn(Hobbit $hobbit) => [